roma-p/Maya_GearCreator/README.md

 Some of the parameter are not configurable for individual gear but for the overall gear chain:
 - Teeth Number:
 	+ You can't set the number of teeth for an individual gear
-	+ Rather, you can set the width of the teeth for the overall chain
+	+ Rather, you can set the teeth width for the overall chain
 	+ Teeth number is then automatically calculated for each gear so that they can all fit into each other.
 - Height:
 	+ The height of the gears can be changed at the chain level